firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/README.md

   - `GitPluginLoaderTest`: Tests loading plugins from Git repositories.
   - `ClasspathPluginLoaderTest`: Tests auto-detection and loading of plugins from the classpath.
   - `CompositePluginLoaderTest`: Tests the composite loader that delegates to specific loaders.

+- **Security Tests**
-  - `PluginClassLoaderTest`: Tests the plugin class loader isolation.
+  - `PluginClassLoaderTest`: Tests the plugin class loader isolation and package access control.
+  - `PluginPermissionTest`: Tests the permission system for controlling plugin access.
+  - `PluginSecurityManagerTest`: Tests the security manager that enforces permissions.
+  - `PluginResourceLimiterTest`: Tests the resource limiting functionality for plugins.
+  - `PluginSignatureVerifierTest`: Tests the signature verification for plugin JARs.

 - **Configuration Tests**
   - `PluginManagerPropertiesTest`: Tests the configuration properties binding.